floybix/gossip/README.md

 People have feelings: they may **like**, **fear** or be **angry** with others.

-People hold beliefs about what other people feel.
+People hold beliefs about what others feel and what others know.

 The aim of the game is to become the most popular, i.e. to have the most people like you.